-In the case of hot emission stars, DACs or SACs arise from spherical density regions surrounding the star or lying far away from it, that present spherical (or apparent spherical) symmetry around the star or their own center [3].
+In the case of hot emission stars, DACs or SACs arise from spherical density regions around the star, or from density regions far away from the star that present spherical (or apparent spherical) symmetry around their own center [3].
 In the case of AGNs, accretion, wind (jets, ejection of matter etc.), BLR (Broad Line Regions) and NLR (Narrow Line Regions) are, perhaps, the density regions that construct peculiar profiles of the spectral lines [4].

 Similar phenomena can be detected as an effect of the ejected plasma around peculiar stars.
-For example around Wolf-Rayet stars (e.g. WR 104) one can detect density regions of matter, quite away from the stellar object, able to produce peculiar profiles [4].
+For example around Wolf-Rayet stars (e.g. WR 104) we can detect density regions of matter, quite away from the stellar object, able to produce peculiar profiles [4].

 FIGURE 1.
 DACs in the spectra of Hot Emission Stars (left) and AGNs (right).
-Below the fit one can see the decomposition of the observed profile to its SACs.
+Below the fit one can see the analysis of the observed profile to its SACs.

 FIGURE 2.
 SACs in the spectra of Hot Emission Stars (left) and AGNs (right).
-Below the fit one can see the decomposition of the observed profile to its SACs.
+Below the fit one can see the analysis of the observed profile to its SACs.

 In the case of DACs or SACs phenomenon we need to calculate the line function of the complex line profile.
-Recently, our group proposed a model in order to explain the complex structure of the density regions of hot emission stars and some AGNs, where the spectral lines that present SACs or DACs are created [2, 5].
+Recently, our group proposed a model in order to explain the complex structure of the density regions of hot emission stars and some AGNs, where the spectral lines that present SACs or DACs are created [2, 5, 6].

-In order to find the mechanism responsible for the structure of DACs or SACs density regions we need to calculate the values of a group of parameters, such as the rotational, the random and the radial velocities, the FWHM, the optical depth, the absorbed or emitted energy, the column density, and the Gaussian standard deviation, as well as the relation among them.
+As we know, in order to find the mechanism that is responsible for the structure of DACs or SACs density regions we need to calculate the values of a group of parameters, such as the rotational, the random and the radial velocities, the FWHM, the optical depth, the absorbed or emitted Energy, the Column Density, and the Gaussian Standard Deviation, as well as the relation among them.